huntflow/api/en/personal_token.md

 Personal token simplifies integrations with the Huntflow API without additional authorization.
 The most frequent use is server scripts or applications integration with Huntflow (e.g. collecting responses from a corporate website).

 To get a personal token, send an application to hello@huntflow.ru.
-State a Huntflow username requiring a personal token in the e-mail.
+State a Huntflow username requiring a personal token in the email.
-Warning! Зersonal token usage requires higher level of security for storage and unauthorized access issues.
+Warning!
+Personal token usage requires higher level of security for storage and unauthorized access issues.

 ### Personal token usage